Sergei-Korneev/obsidian-local-images-plus/README.md

 ## Installation

-- Download latest version from github or the github page of the project.
+- Download the latest version from github or the github page of the project.
 - Extract the archive into your obsidian vault (e.g. Myvault/.obsidian/plugins)
 - Restart Obsidian.
-- Open "Community plugins" dialog and change plugin setting at will.
+- Open "Community plugins" dialog and change plugin settings at will.
 - Enjoy